MachinisteWeb/node-atlas/README.md

+## JavaScript Development (Back-end Part) ##

-### Use NodeAtlas to run a website (Back-end Part) ###
+### Use NodeAtlas to run a website ###

 NodeAtlas is useful for more than simply generate template web page easily based on your variation files.
-NodeAtlas allow you to dynamicly interact with variations var and with the DOM with :
+NodeAtlas allow you to dynamicly interact with variations var and with the DOM with;

 - parameters in query part of url (GET),
 - parameters in request body (POST),